quentinbacquele/mfid/README.md

 *   **Hardware:**
     *   A modern computer is sufficient for most tasks.
     *   For training new AI models, a powerful computer with a dedicated **NVIDIA Graphics Card (GPU)** is **highly recommended**.
 Training on a GPU can be 10 to 50 times faster than on a standard computer processor (CPU).
+    *   **Apple Silicon Users (M1/M2/M3):** The application runs efficiently on Apple Silicon, leveraging the MPS backend for accelerated model training and inference.

 ### 2.2.
 Installation Steps